Human-Centered Design: The Essential Tactics for Creating an Impactful Product

 Creating interaction stories.
 Scenarios and consumer journey maps, whether real or fictional, can also be used in research.
 Both techniques are based on analyzing stories of a person interacting with a product and identifying whether he or she succeeded at solving a problem.
 They also help uncover how closely the real person followed the predefined path and their emotional experience at each stage of the journey.

-At the ideation stage, you and your team, gathering all the research you’ve done and starting to make sense of all the data, come up with the opportunities for design.
+At the ideation stage, you and your user experience team, gathering all the research you’ve done and starting to make sense of all the data, come up with the opportunities for design.
 This is where you make sure that your idea is attractive, practical, and within a reasonable budget.

 Brainstorm, spark discussions, and notice patterns in the ideas team members generate collectively.
 This is when their diverse opinions matter the most not only for designers but for humans as well.